Last Updated on March 16, 2026 by AcePhysio

 Exercise is a fundamental element of physiotherapy, designed to restore and improve physical function.
 Physiotherapists use targeted exercises to address a variety of health concerns, including pain, weakness, and mobility challenges.

-• Promotes Healing: Exercises stimulate blood flow to injured tissues, aiding in repair and reducing inflammation.
+- Encourages recovery: Participating in exercises boosts blood flow to injured areas, aiding in tissue repair and reducing inflammation.

 By addressing the root cause of physical impairments, physiotherapy exercises support a holistic recovery process.